Titling - Gray Market or Overseas Vehicle

 Typically, the title application documents needed (along with payment for taxes and fees) include:

-- Proof of ownership - This can be the vehicle's certificate of origin and/or your foreign registration documents.
+- Proof of ownership - This can be the vehicle's certificate of origin and/or your foreign or military registration documents.
 If you submit foreign registration documents you must have them translated into English through the embassy located in the country where the vehicle is registered or by the embassy located in Washington DC.
 The embassy seal must accompany the translation.

 - Application for Certificate of Title - Be sure to include your insurance information.
 Your policy must conform to Maryland's minimum liability insurance requirements.